 It would be impossible for me to have been granted "membership in the Synod" beginning in January of 2008, because I was a Candidate Member until January 1, 2009.
 The decision to grant or decline membership beginning in January of 2009 would have to have been made between February 25, 2008, when the application was received, and the end of 2008.
 But clearly it is impossible for my term of membership to be granted beginning on January 1, 2008, some two months before my application was received.
 The application forms sent with that letter were returned to the English District in February of 2008.
 I followed that application with an email to the English District, and received a response that the application had been received.

 I was granted membership in synod as a candidate from 2001 to 2009.
 That was followed by my membership in the synod (as an Inactive Status candidate or non-candidate pastor) from 2009 to 2017.
-The decision to grant membership status as a non-candidate would starting in January of 2008.
-That could only have happened starting in 2009, following which the Council of Presidents could grant or decline my "non-candidate status" for another eight year term beginning in January of 2017, and not in 2016.
+The "effective date" of my membership status as a non-candidate could not be in January of 2008, or any date earlier than January 2009.
+The "effective date" could only have started in January of 2009, following which the Council of Presidents could grant or decline my "non-candidate status" for another eight year term beginning in January of 2017, and not in 2016.